StephenFang/Scalable-Data-Analytics/README.md

 While Spark evidently provides support for basic queries, the true power of its programming model is in its flexibility supporting more complicated, iterative tasks.
-As a result, you'll additionally use Spark operators to implement K-means clustering, a widely-used algorithm in machine learning for categorizing and classifying data.
+As a result, we'll additionally use Spark operators to implement K-means clustering, a widely-used algorithm in machine learning for categorizing and classifying data.

 Finally, we will combine algorithm and data to perform some scalable machine learning.
-Hopefully, you'll be able to see some trends in campaign contributions.
+Hopefully, we'll be able to see some trends in campaign contributions.

 # Context